learningdebunked/Numbers/README.md

 | 1          |     Single        | With increased clock speed , high power consumption to execute tasks faster          | Need high clock speeds
 | Many           | Multi            | Normal power consumption           | Twice the clock speed

+**Hard disks and failure rates**
+//TODO add details around the mean time to failure of a hard disk.
+Typically its between 10 to 50 years